Sivabhuti

-Sivabhuti was a Jain monk of the 1st century CE who is regarded as the founder of the Digambara tradition in 82 AD, according to the 5th-century Śvetāmbara text Avashyak Bhashya, authored by Jinabhadra.
+Sivabhuti was a character in the 5th-century Śvetāmbara text Avashyak Bhashya, authored by Jinabhadra.
 Very little is known about him, apart from a single story mentioned in this ancient Śvetāmbara work.
+The text claims him to be a Jain monk of the 1st century CE who is regarded as the founder of the Bottika (probably Digambar) tradition in 82 AD.

 Background

 Śvetāmbara texts accuse Sivabhuti of initiating the Digambara tradition through "eight concealments", which involved the rejection of Jain scriptures upheld and preserved by the Śvetāmbaras.
 These texts openly and directly charge him with a serious misinterpretation of the scriptures and traditional Jain doctrines, particularly concerning the wearing of clothes and strī nirvāṇa (the attainment of liberation by women).

 Scholarly views

 Although some scholars differ on the interpretation of the term Botika, the majority agree that it refers to the Digambaras.
 Albrecht Weber, a German Indologist, asserts that Botika denotes the Digambara sect.
 Suzuko Ohira, a Japanese scholar, also discusses this account of the formation of the Digambara tradition in his work Study of Tattvārthasūtra with Bhāṣya.

 Digambara scholars such as Shivkant Dwivedi and Navneet Jain similarly support the view that Botika is synonymous with the Digambaras.
 A.N.
 Upadhye, a renowned scholar of Jainism, has also discussed this account of the schism in his works.
 Ratanchand Jain, another Digambara scholar, maintains that Sivabhuti was originally a Śvetāmbara monk who later adopted nudity and other practices associated with the Digambara tradition, and that the Botika sect is identical to the modern-day Digambara sect.

 At times, Indian scholars have drawn comparisons between the Digambaras (Botikas) and the Ājīvikas, primarily on the basis of their shared practice of nudity.
 Professor Pranabananda Jash, an Indian scholar, also holds that the Digambaras were the Botikas referred to in the writings of Jinabhadra Gaṇi Kṣamāśramaṇa, particularly in the context of the eight schisms within the Jaina community.
 Acharya Haribhadrasuri, in his works, similarly recounts the origin of the Botika sect.
 According to Sthānakavāsī scholar Hastimal Maharaja, this narrative accurately reflects the emergence of the Digambara tradition.

 The earliest extant reference to this account of the schism dates back to before 500 CE—at least 500 years earlier than the first recorded evidence supporting the contrasting Digambara viewpoint.